-Only a member who is the owner, agent or rider of a horse taking part in a competition may lodge an objection to a result.
+Only a member who is the owner, agent or rider of a horse taking part in a competition may lodge an objection to the calculation of their score.
 Objections must be made to the secretary of the competition.
-They must be made in writing and accompanied by a deposit of €250, not later than one hour after the final results are put onto the scoreboard, or, in the case of objection to the qualification of a horse or competitor, not later than the end of the class, and before results are posted.
-The senior dressage judge present should adjudicate whenever possible.
-If this is not possible the objection should be made in accordance with the Complaints and Disciplinary Rules and Procedures.
+They must be made in writing not later than one hour after the test sheets are released, or, in the case of objection to the qualification of a horse or competitor, not later than the end of the class, and before results are posted.
+The decision of the judge on the day is final.
+If within 48 hours of the finish of a class a calculation error is detected on a sheet the score can be updated on the database but the class placings will not be altered.